 The Journal receives over 2,000 submissions every year, many of them outstanding scholarly work.
 Unfortunately, space is limited and only a relatively small number of those articles can be selected for eventual publication.

 Selection takes place on a per-volume basis.
-Submissions are reviewed on a rolling basis, beginning in late January and concluding when the volume is filled, typically around mid-September.
+Submissions are reviewed on a rolling basis, beginning on February 1st and concluding when the volume is filled, typically around mid-September.

 Authors considering submitting a manuscript should read the Joint Law Review Statement on Article Length, a statement published jointly by many of the top law reviews reflecting general concern regarding the trend of overly lengthy articles.